tbranyen/nodewii/README.md

 Created by Tim Branyen [@tbranyen](http://twitter.com/tbranyen)

-Currently under active development (and seeking contributors), `nodewii` provides asynchronous native bindings to the `libcwiid` C API.
+Currently under active development (and seeking contributors), nodewii provides asynchronous native bindings to the libcwiid C API.

 Building and installing
 -----------------------

 ### Dependencies ###
-To run `nodewii` you need `Node.js`, `bluez`, and `libcwiid` installed.
-To run unit tests you will need to have `git` installed and accessible from your `PATH` to fetch any `vendor/` addons.
+To run nodewii you need Node.js, bluez, and libcwiid installed.
+To run unit tests you will need to have git installed and accessible from your PATH to fetch any vendor/ addons.

 It is sufficient enough to rely on the system package manager to install libcwiid and bluez.
 Refer to your distros repository search to find the correct module names and installation procedure.

 ### In action ###
-`nodewii` was implemented at JSconf 2011 for Mary Rose Cook's game Pistol Slut.
+nodewii was implemented at JSconf 2011 for Mary Rose Cook's game Pistol Slut.
 You can see the pull request here for how it was implemented:

 [https://github.com/maryrosecook/pistolslut/pull/1](https://github.com/maryrosecook/pistolslut/pull/1)